-Project scope—it’s a moving target and one you want to get a bullseye on before you map out your project.
+Project scope—it’s a moving target and one you want to get a bullseye on before you map out your project plan.
 Defined as the sum of all resources, deliverables, features, and tasks within a given project, your project scope is the boundary in which your entire project exists.
 But to even begin to define that, you’ll need to dive a little deeper and outline the project scope to better define the business objectives, deliverables and more in order to get buy-in from key stakeholders.

 What is a Project Scope Statement?